Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/docker-for-beginners.md

 categories: ["DevOps", "Docker"]
 ---

-Docker is a powerful tool that allows you to package, distribute, and run applications in isolated environments called containers.
-In this tutorial, we'll cover the basics of Docker to help you get started.

 ## Prerequisites

 Before you begin, ensure that you have Docker installed on your machine.
 Follow the official [Docker installation guide](https://docs.docker.com/get-docker/) for your operating system.